NavJav256/decentralised-exchange/README.md

 Run hardhat run --network kovan ./scripts/1_deploy.js to deploy the contracts

 Step 4:
+Update config.json to include the addresses the contracts were deployed to in the '42' key

+Step 5:
 Run hardhat run --network kovan ./scripts/2_seed-exchange.js to fill the exchange with data

 To run tests use hardhat test